deprimus/Tale/SETUP.md

   <img src="public/setup/tale_master_component.png" alt="Tale Master object">
 </p>

-This object is the heart of Tale, and is responsible for single-handedly orchestrating all of the actions.
-If this object is disabled, Tale will cease to function.

 You know you did everything right if the master looks something like this:

 <p align="center">
   <img src="public/setup/tale_master_overview.png" alt="Tale Master overview">
 </p>

-Everything listed there is optional.
-Details about configuring each slot can be found in the [Optional Setup] section.
+You don't need to make any changes, as everything listed there is optional.
+Details about the configuration can be found in the [Optional Setup] section.